Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ```

-- then in Default.cshtml file-->
+- then in Default.cshtml file we can receive "count"-->

 ```C#
 #Here will be 4 books